 - Map and Locations

 Deciding to get a degree from the Watts College of Public Service and Community Solutions is a fantastic step towards being a part of the solution you, the student, want to see in the world.
 Going to college is a lot more than just signing up for classes and getting new school supplies.
 A college degree is a great investment and I am here to help you navigate the tricky waters of paying for college.

 The first step in paying for college is knowing exactly what you are paying for.
 Use the Tuition Calculator to estimate your tuition and mandatory fees based on where you’re from and the program you select.
 Knowing exactly what to expect will help you develop a plan.

 For many students, federal student loans are the best option for borrowing money to pay for college.
 The first step in getting a federal student loan is filing a Free Application for Federal Student Aid (FAFSA).
 The FAFSA is available at https://fafsa.ed.gov.

 In order to fill out the FAFSA, you will need:

-The FAFSA for the 2018-2019 school year opens October 1, 2017 and ASU has a priority date of January 1, 2018.
+The FAFSA for the 2018-2019 school year is now open and ASU has a priority date of January 1, 2019.
 If you submit your FAFSA by the priority date, you will maximize the amount of aid you receive.
 Eligible students who apply by this date have a greater chance of receiving need-based aid.
 The priority filing date is not a deadline, so still submit your FAFSA even if the priority filing date has passed.

 For more details on ASU Financial Aid deadlines, check out the ASU Financial Aid calendar: